andreasioannoutech/StockHawk/README.md

-# Stocks Feed App
+# StockHwak
-Udacity Android Developer Nanodegree project for:
+Stocks Feed app for Udacity Android Developer Nanodegree project that demonstrates:
 Finding and handling error cases, adding accessibility features, allowing for localization, adding a widget, and adding a library.

 ## Getting Started